kansasgis/NG911/Doc_Online/EnhancementTools.md

 <a name="USNG"></a>
 Running *US National Grid Calculator*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “US National Grid Calculator”.
+1. Open toolbox and navigate to “Enhancement Tools” > “US National Grid Calculator”.

 2. In the “Address Points Layer” input box, select the address point layer that needs US National Grid Coordinates updated.